 Described as ‘bleeding an old-world elegance with a New England extravagance’, The MAINE Mayfair is one of those places you go to treat yourself!
 The sun-bathed terrace is atmospheric by day and seductive by night making it an easy contender for the most romantic ‘date-night’ spot in London.
 One look at its Instagram page and you’ll see the covered terrace in the Georgian townhouse, located just off Hanover Square, is rich with British style and elegance decorated with striped awnings, elegant wicker furniture and plenty of greenery.
 Relax over a weekend brunch with the likes of stacked buttermilk pancakes (£12) or try the à la carte menu with a variety of raw bar items, charcuterie, small plates and wood-fired fish and meats.
-The terrace also has an eye-catching Champagne and cocktail bar and an unrivaled rosé selection to enjoy at the standalone bar or at your table.
+The terrace also has an eye-catching Champagne and cocktail bar and an unrivalled rosé selection to enjoy at the standalone bar or at your table.

 The Rooftop at One Hundred Shoreditch

-The Roof Terrace at The Sloane
+The No. 3 Gin Terrace at The Sloane

 Laurel’s on the Roof